sinanafthar-web/hair-follicle-detection/README.md

 streamlit run app.py
 ```

-### Step 3: Upload and Process
+### Step 3: Select and Process an Image

+**Option A: Upload Your Own Image**
+1. Go to the "📁 Upload Image" tab
-1. Use the file uploader to select an image
+2. Use the file uploader to select an image
-2. Supported formats: PNG, JPG, JPEG, BMP, TIFF
+3. Supported formats: PNG, JPG, JPEG, BMP, TIFF

+**Option B: Use Demo Images**
+1. Go to the "🖼️ Demo Images" tab
+2. Select a sample image from the dropdown
+3. Add your own demo images to the `demo_images/` folder

+**Processing:**
-3. Click the "Process Image" button
+1. Click the "🚀 Process Image" button
-4. Wait for the analysis to complete
+2. Wait for the analysis to complete
-5. View the results in the processed image panel
+3. View the results in the processed image panel
+4. Download the PDF report if needed

 The sidebar will display your current configuration loaded from the `.env` file.